Information

 Automated Analysis

-This demo uses machine learning (ML) to analyse nocturnal pulse oximetry data in children.
+This service uses machine learning (ML) to analyse nocturnal pulse oximetry data in children.
 Computed statistical, non-linear, spectral, and oximetric features are used in the prediction process.

-Sleep Staging of oximetry data is performed using binary classification.
+Sleep staging of pulse oximetry data is performed using binary classification.
 Thirty-second segments (epochs) of the recording are classified as Sleep or Wake, and these segments are filtered before analysis for sleep-disordered breathing.
 Sleep staging enables the computation of sleep statistics traditionally obtained from overnight polysomnography, such as sleep duration, latency, efficiency, and WASO.
-While this sleep staging step can be disabled, it is recommended for analysing oximetry data collected in uncontrolled environments (e.g., in the home).
+While this step may be disabled, it is recommended for data collected in uncontrolled environments (e.g., in the home).

-Analysis of recording to uses either a regressor to produce a point estimate of the apnoea-hypopnea index (AHI) with accompanying uncertainty bounds, or a classifier to predict whether the apnoea-hypopnea index (AHI) is ≥5.
+Analysis of recording uses a regressor to produce a point estimate of the apnoea-hypopnea index (AHI) with accompanying uncertainty bounds, or a classifier to predict whether the apnoea-hypopnea index (AHI) is ≥5.
+Configurable cluster analysis enables characterisation of endotypes, assignment of endotypes to recordings, and identification of genuine anomalies or outliers.

 Peer-reviewed article containing out-of-sample performance data coming soon.